Offered in two body styles, hatchback and sedan, the Ford Focus US production run lasted from 2000 to 2018.

 - Fenders and rocker panels

-How Long Do Ford Focus Last Compared to Similar Vehicles?
+How Long Does a Ford Focus Last Compared to Similar Vehicles?

 Let’s check the comparisons below: